Chicago’s West Town/ Noble Sq./ Ukranian Village/Humboldt Park/ East Garfield Park Neighborhoods

 National Museum of Puerto Rican Arts & Culture

-To the east is the heart of Little Puerto Rico or Paseo Boricua where you can see the east and west Puerto Rican flag sculptures.
+To the east is the heart of Little Puerto Rico or Paseo Boricua on Division St. where you can see the east and west Puerto Rican flag sculptures.
 “These are the matching, abstract sculptural representations of the Puerto Rican flag that arch over the street, 59 feet tall and weighing approximately 45 tons, in vibrant blue and red steel.”
 In between are a number of local casual restaurants, cafes and shops.
 There are also colorful murals and street art along with Las Puertas del Paseo Boricua or the painted Doors of the Puerto Rican Promenade.

 Paseo Boricua